- The emperor penguin is the largest of all living penguins, standing to 1.1 m (3.7 ft.) tall and can weigh more than 41 kg (90 lb.)

 - The king penguin has a black head, chin, and throat, with vivid orange, tear-shaped patches on each side of the head.
 The orange coloration extends to the upper chest.

-- The Adélie has a black head.
-Distinctive white eye rings appear during the breeding season.
+- The Adélie penguin has a black head and distinctive white eye rings.

 - The gentoo has a black head with white eyelids, and a distinct triangular white patch above each eye, usually extending over the head.